-Turner retained the captaincy under new boss Willie Kirk in 2018/19 and made her 100th appearance for the Club during the campaign.
+Turner retained the captaincy under Willie Kirk in 2018/19 and made her 100th appearance for the Club during the campaign.

 Sharing leadership duties with newcomer Lucy Graham in Kirk's first full season in charge, Turner was a fixture at left-back.